 You'll find a restaurant list at the LA Restaurant Week website, where you can narrow choices by meal (lunch or dinner), type of cuisine, location and price.
 If you click through, you can view their Restaurant Week menus and make reservations - something you really should do as soon as you can.

 For popular places, reserve as far ahead as possible.

-If you're a little overwhelmed by hundreds of choices, check the guide to choosing a restaurant on the next page for some ways to narrow the options.
+If you're a little overwhelmed by hundreds of choices, check the guide to choosing a restaurant below for some ways to narrow the options.

 LA Restaurant Week Prices